 Unfortunately we are unable to continue to send monthly newsletters, but we will keep everyone posted regarding new content added to our site via our Facebook Page!

 3. Where can I purchase the vertical food chopper seen in your videos?

 The cast iron vertical table-mounted food chopper seen in our videos is made by Williams-Sonoma.
-Unfortunately, they stopped making this product or anything similar to it a few years ago.
-We have been unable to find this chopper or anything quite like it since, and have contacted the company about this.
+Unfortunately, they stopped making this product or anything similar years ago.
+We have been unable to find anything quite like this chopper since, and have contacted the company about this.
 If we find a comparable chopper we will immediately notify our fans and bring it to our shop page.